History: A Strong Heritage

 During the 1960s, the seminary (renamed Trinity Evangelical Divinity School) and the college (renamed Trinity College) moved to their present Deerfield Campus.
 In 1992 the college established a regional center in Davie, Florida, where the former Miami Christian College became Trinity College at Miami.
 In 1995, Trinity College, Trinity College at Miami, and Trinity Evangelical Divinity School were united to form Trinity International University.
 With the inauguration of the university, Trinity College in Deerfield became the College of Arts and Sciences and Trinity College at Miami became Trinity International University–Florida Campus.
 In 1997 the first class entered Trinity Graduate School.
 Trinity Law School, located in Santa Ana, California, incorporated into Trinity International University in January 1998.
 Trinity Law School is accredited with the State Bar of California and is moving toward application for American Bar Association accreditation.
 The residential undergraduate program in Miami closed in 2000 and the undergraduate and graduate programs were renamed the Trinity International University–Florida Regional Center.
 In 2002 the College of Arts and Sciences was renamed Trinity College.

 Trinity International University (TIU) is composed of a liberal arts college, a divinity school, a graduate school, and a law school in California.
-Trinity is the educational ministry of the Evangelical Free Church of America; its main campus is located in Deerfield, Illinois, with regional centers in Chicago, Illinois, in Davie, Florida, and in Santa Ana, California.
+Trinity is the educational ministry of the Evangelical Free Church of America; its main campus is located in Deerfield, Illinois, with regional centers in Chicago, Illinois, in Miramar and Kendall in Florida, and in Santa Ana, California.

 Trinity International University is affiliated with the EFCA, an association of some 1,500 autonomous and interdependent churches and church plants united by a mutual commitment to serve the Lord Jesus Christ under the guidance of the Holy Spirit and obedience to the Word of God.
 The EFCA is seeking to fulfill the Great Commission which Christ has entrusted to His Church.
 The growing ministry of the EFCA currently extends to some 50 countries of the world.